 This feature is part of the National Alliance’s 2023 Back to School Month campaign.

-Brittnee Baker is the manager of communications and marketing at the National Alliance for Public Charter Schools.
+Kayley Pham is the coordinator of digital and social media at the National Alliance for Public Charter Schools.